-There are no specific tests for diagnosing Parkinson’s.
-How Parkinson’s disease is diagnosed involves a neurological exam by a doctor and a review of your symptoms.
+How is Parkinson's disease diagnosed?
+There are no specific tests but a diagnosis involves a neurological exam by a doctor and a review of your symptoms.

 Parkinson's disease (PD) is a chronic, degenerative neurological disorder that affects movement.
 Although it’s not rare — about one in 100 people over age 60 have the disease, according to the Michael J. Fox Foundation for Parkinson’s Research — diagnosing Parkinson’s disease isn’t always easy.